jarviscanada/jarvis_data_eng_MiguelDario/linux_sql/README.md

 # Test
 When testing the bash scripts, I used the -x argument at the end of each script to ensure that the scripts were able to capture each argument, and variable properly.
 To test if the error messages of each script were working as intended, I ran each script with fewer or more arguments than what is specified.
 Since extracting variables involved chaining multiple commands together, I ran each chain of commands in isolation as running everything at once would be more cumbersome to debug.
 Finally, I manually ran each script first before automating them.

-For the SQL queries, I inserted test data directly from the psql instance.
+For the SQL queries, I inserted test data directly from the psql instance to test if the constraints of each column were working as intended.
+When looking at the average memory usage, I first wrote a query that displayed the total memory, and memory free, alongside the average memory and did the math manually to make sure the calculation made sense.

+All scripts and queries were tested using IntelliJ Idea, and were able to function as planned.

 # Deployment
-The system will be hosted on Github.
+The source code can be found in a GitHub repository, and can be used to view, and comment on changes in the code.
+The collected data is stored in a PostgreSQL database deployed using a Docker container.

 # Improvements
-Write at least three things you want to improve e.g.
-- handle hardware update
-- blah
-- blah
+- Writing the bash scripts in a more efficient way
+- A graph the visualize the data
+- SQL queries to detect when hardware usage is high